 Exeter is a tiny city located in the state of Missouri.
 With a population of 741 people and just one neighborhood, Exeter is the 380th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Exeter is generally considered to be a blue-collar town.
-45.26% of the Exeter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Exeter is a blue-collar town, with 45.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Exeter is a city of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Exeter who work in sales jobs (11.61%), office and administrative support (7.11%), and teaching (6.40%).

 Being a small city, Exeter does not have a public transit system used by locals to get to and from work.